biell/alti-server/README.md

 `1dm_1lf_`, `ffa_1lf_`, or simply `1lf_` will be automatically configured
 for this type.

+## Making Alti+ Maps
+Alti+ maps are basically the same as any other map.
+The important part is placing things like powerup in the correct location, so you can attach Alti+ functionality to them later, in your `plus.txt` file.

+When creating maps with paralax views and setting the `cameraScale` parameter, remember that you need to recalculate your geometry based on a screen size different from 1280x720.

+If you are planning on using `spawnMode map`, you will need to create a view in your map named exactly `Spawn`.
+This name, including the capitalization must be kept exactly, as this the only view name that the alti+server looks at for spawn placements.
+You can use any layer inside that view to place your spawn lines.
+This is done by creating a new hull.
+Each data point of the hull will be a spawn point, and the spawn angle will be directly pointed at the next data point.
+If a player dies, the server will find the closest data point and spawn the player there.
+Any data points off the visible map boundary will not count, and will be automatically removed for you as possible spawn points.
+You can add weight to a spawn point by changing the `alpha` portion of its color specification.
+It doesn't matter what color a point is, but the alpha can be used to de-prioritize spawn points around curves, or for a variety of reasons.
+If the alpha specification for a point is 0, then this point is not a valid spawn point, and will not be used.
+Using this method, or moving location points off of the viewable map are the two methods you can easilly use to complete a hull on a course which is not a circuit.
+Under most circumstances it is best to set these hulls to be not-visible.

 ## Map Integration
 Altitude maps end with a `.altx` extension.
 These are simple archive files which contain all the necessary information for game play.
 A tool is